FH-Potsdam/connecting-bits/readme.md

 ## How it works
 In reality, the boxes don't really "listen" to each other as with a microphone; everything is done at once by a computer and played simultaneously with the movement of the boxes.
 This is what really happens:

-1. The IR sensor is placed under the first box.
-As soon as someone gets closer than 30cm to the table, it triggers the next step.
+0. The IR sensor is placed under the first box.
+As soon as someone gets closer than 30cm to the table, the next step is triggered.
+1. The servo motors lift and tilt the first box.
+2. A welcoming messaged is played back by the speaker, asking the visitor to say something.
+3. The microphone records the visitor's message.
+4. The first box tilts back, as it is about to say something.
+At the same time, the second box lifts and tilts, as if it were about to "listen" to its sibling.
+5. The speaker plays back the visitor's message back (German).
+Under the hood, the computer is translating it into the three remaining languages and back.
+6. The second box tilts back and the speaker plays back the translation (Spanish).
+The first box moves back to its original position, while the third box is already in "listening" mode.
+7. Now the third box tilts back and the speaker plays back the translation (English).
+The second box moves back to its original position, while the fourth box is in "listening" mode.
+8. The fourth box tilts back and the speaker plays back the translation (Arabic).
+The third box moves back to its original position, while the first box is in "listening" mode.
+9. Finally, the first box tilts back and the speaker plays back the last translation (German).
+The fourth box moves back to its original position.
+10. The first box moves back, too, and the next visitor can come.

 ## The makers.
 We are students from the [University of Applied Sciences of Potsdam](http://fh-potsdam.de) \[aka] @fh-potsdam.
 Our team consists of interface, product, and graphic designers that took part in the course [“Input Output - Introduction to process-oriented design”]( https://fhp.incom.org/workspace/6176) by [Fabian Morón Zirfas]( https://github.com/fabiantheblind).
 This project was developed during the last third of the course.
 To see the other projects we made, visit [this repository](https://interface.fh-potsdam.de/eingabe-ausgabe/2015-2016/).